anirudhk686/arnaghosh/README.md

 * Good accuracy at sleep segment level, but not at subject level
 * Write code for identifying subjects

+## Deliverables for Brainhack school
+- [ ] Develop a re-usable framework in Torch
+- [ ] Port the code to PyTorch and make a notebook
+- [ ] Write down a blog post detailing challenges faced and tips/tricks to solve them

 ## Further analysis
 - [ ] Interpret neurological basis of extracted features
 - [ ] Learning how people dream or what affects dream recall